SachinBhandari/node-jwt/README.md

 # node-jwt

-A NodeJS and ExpressJS stater kit with jwt authentication integrated
+A NodeJS and ExpressJS starter kit with jwt authentication integrated

 ## Install